RomanMakingCode/NoFish/README.md

 18-224/624 Spring 2023 Final Tapeout Project

 ## Overview
 Cryptographic accelerator for a symmetric-key block cipher.
 I created this algorithem mysef and it is loosely based off of Blowfish; it uses substitution boxes and symmetric shifting much like Blowfish.
 The algorithem opperates on an 16 bit key, which modifies a 16 bit input.
 Depending on the mode it will output either the cipher text or decrypted.
-This was both an intro to cryptography and intro to taping out a chip.

 ## How it Works
 The mdule has two input modes, one for the key and the other for the in text.